ctb/titus-blog/src/on-code-review-of-scientific-code.rst

 "We need to get more code out there, not improve how it looks."
 Several of "us" were surprised because Dr. Peng (one of @simplystats) is a notable reproducible science spokesperson.
-After a bit of back and forth, he wrote `a long blog post explaining his position
+After a bit of back and forth, Jeff Leeks (another one of @simplystats) wrote `a long blog post explaining his view of Dr. Peng's position
 <http://simplystatistics.org/2013/09/26/how-could-code-review-discourage-code-disclosure-reviewers-with-motivation/>`__.

 It's worth reading even though I think he's wrong :).
 Read on.